Association of Baptist Churches in Rwanda

-The Association of Baptist Churches in Rwanda (Association des Églises baptistes au Rwanda is the association of Baptist Christian churches in Rwanda.
+The Association of Baptist Churches in Rwanda (Association des Églises baptistes au Rwanda is an association of Baptist Christian churches in Rwanda.
 It is affiliated with the Baptist World Alliance, with headquarters in Kigali.

 History

 The Association has its origin in a mission of the Baptist Community of Congo in 1964, in Gisenyi, and was founded in 1967.
 According to a census published by the association in 2023, it claimed 276 churches and 58,960 members.

 Schools

 The Association runs 42 primary and 20 secondary schools, and two affiliated theological institutes.

 Health services

 The Association also runs three health centers.